sreevishnu-damodaran/clip-diffusion-art/README.md

 <br>

 ## Apply Super-resolution

-Passing the `sr_model_path` flag to `sample.py ` performs super-resolution to each image after sampling.

 Use the following to run super-resolution on other images or use it for other tasks (grayscale/color image denoising/JPEG compression artifact reduction)